 Winter-flowering heather is a brilliant plant for low-growing texture.
 It also looks fantastic in pots and comes with pink, white and purple flowers.

 Also known as chaenomeles, this is a hardy woody shrub.
 It possesses thorny branches that bear cup-shaped flowers in winter aswell as early spring.

 This plant has lovely yellow flowers and are suited to growing underneath deciduous trees and shrubs.
 They prefer rich, moist soil.

 Winter-flowering pansies are a gardener’s staple – ideal for filling pots and window boxes for a flash of colour to be seen from indoors.

 Cyclamen are winter heroes that can be brought to flower from autumn to spring.
 The flowers come in a variety of red, pink and white shades.
 These look fantastic in pots or planted under trees.

 Hellebores are often known as the Christmas Rose because they can flower in midwinter.
 Look out for H. Orientalis varieties in white, green and even dark red for spectacular colour.

 Cornus is a small woody shrub grown for its colourful bare stems in winter.
 Look for C. alba sibirica for red stems and C. sericea ‘Flaviramea’ for yellow bark.

 There are a huge range of viburnum plants for winter colour.
-Look out for evergreen varieties like V. tinus and V. burkwoodii.
-Viburnum x bodnantense ‘Dawn’ is also brilliant with strongly scented pink flowers.
+Look out for evergreen varieties like V. burkwoodii.
+Else, Viburnum x bodnantense ‘Dawn’ is also brilliant deciduous shrub with strongly scented pink flowers.

 Witch hazel is grown for the wiry flowers it bears along the branches, while Hamamelis x intermedia ‘Diane’ has red flowers, ‘Jelena’ is coppery coloured and ‘Pallida’ is best for yellow.

 A stunning range of evergreen shrubs commonly known as barberry.
 They bear sunny yellow flower spires above a foliage of rich green leaves.

 Prunus subhirtella autumnalis (winter-flowering cherry) is an ornamental cherry tree that bears pale pink flowers from late autumn to early spring.